 Shu-mei Shih

-Besides Sinophone studies, her areas of research include comparative modernism, as in the book The Lure of the Modern: Writing Modernism in Semicolonial China, 1917-1937 (2001; Mandarin translation 2007); theories of transnationalism, as in her co-edited Minor Transnationalism (2005; second printing, 2009); critical race studies, as in her guest-edited special issue of PMLA entitled “Comparative Racialization” (2008); critical theory, as in her co-edited Creolization of Theory (2011; second printing, 2014); Taiwan studies, as in her guest-edited special issue of Postcolonial Studies entitled “Globalization and Taiwan’s (In)significance” (2003), the co-edited volumes Comparatizing Taiwan (2015; paperback, 2018) and Knowledge Taiwan: On the Possibility of Theory in Taiwan (2016), Keywords of Taiwan Theory (March, 2019; second printing May 2019), and Indigenous Knowledge in Taiwan and Beyond (2021).
+Besides Sinophone studies, her areas of research include comparative modernism, as in the monograph The Lure of the Modern: Writing Modernism in Semicolonial China, 1917-1937 (2001; Mandarin translation 2007); theories of transnationalism, as in her co-edited Minor Transnationalism (2005; second printing, 2009); critical race studies, as in her guest-edited special issue of PMLA entitled “Comparative Racialization” (2008); critical theory, as in her co-edited Creolization of Theory (2011; second printing, 2014) and her essay collection, Theorizing across Borders跨界理論 (2024); Taiwan studies, as in her guest-edited special issue of Postcolonial Studies entitled “Globalization and Taiwan’s (In)significance” (2003), the co-edited volumes Comparatizing Taiwan (2015; paperback, 2018) and Knowledge Taiwan: On the Possibility of Theory in Taiwan 知識台灣:台灣理論的可能性 (2016), Keywords of Taiwan Theory台灣理論關鍵詞 (March, 2019; second printing May 2019), Indigenous Knowledge in Taiwan and Beyond (2021), and Keywords of Taiwan Theory II 台灣理論關鍵詞II (2025).

 She has been a visiting professor at numerous universities in Europe, Asia, and the Americas, including University of Stockholm, University of Sydney, Carlton University, Universitat Autonoma de Barcelona, University of Amsterdam, National Taiwan Normal University, National Taiwan University, and University of Bologna.
 She has also given a large number of keynote, endowed, and plenary lectures around the world, and is a recipient of research fellowships from Fulbright-Hays Foundation, American Philosophical Society, and American Council of Learned Societies.
 Her work has been translated into French, Japanese, Mandarin, Turkish, Spanish, and Korean.
-She serves on dozens of editorial boards in Asia, Europe and the Americas, and is currently the series editor for “Sinophone Studies” at the University of California Press.
+She also serves on dozens of editorial boards in Asia, Europe, and the Americas.

-She is currently working on several projects, including two monographs entitled Sinophone Divergences and Comparative Literature in a Relational World.
+She is currently working on two monographs entitled Sinophone Divergences: Empire, Race, Theory and Comparative Literature in a Relational World.

 LINKS